Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 where $T^{\mathrm{TT}}_{ij}$ is the transverse-traceless component of the energy-momentum tensor, defined as \cite{2408.02364}:

 with $g^{\mu\nu}$ being the FLRW metric.
 The dimensionless GW spectrum is then calculated by:

 where $h_{ij}(k,\tau)$ denotes the Fourier transform of $h_{ij}(x)$, $V$ is the comoving volume of the whole lattice and $\rho_c=3/(8\pi G)H^2$ is the critical energy density.
-When calculating GW spectrum from the lattice simulation, we use the Runge-Kutta method to numerically solve Eq.\eqref{eq:eom_of_hij}, and the calculation of the GW spectrum within the lattice simulation is performed using the Pystella code introduced in \cite{pystella}.
+When calculating the GW spectrum from the lattice simulation, we use the Runge-Kutta method to numerically solve Eq.\eqref{eq:eom_of_hij}, and the calculation of the GW spectrum within the lattice simulation is performed using the public code {\it pystella}~\cite{pystella}.

-In the scaling regime, the number of strings per Hubble patch, denoted by $\xi$, approaches a constant \cite{PhysRevLett.54.1868} or exhibits a logarithmic dependence on $\ln(\frac{m_s}{H})$ for both global \cite{Gorghetto_2018,2007.04990} and local strings \cite{Hindmarsh_2017, Hindmarsh_2019, 2212.13573}.
-This scaling parameter is defined by $\xi=\frac{l_s t^2}{V a^2}$, where $l_s, V$ denote the total string length and the simulation volume defined in comoving spatial coordinates.
+The scaling parameter, the number of strings per Hubble patch, is defined by $\xi=\frac{l_s t^2}{V a^2}$, where $l_s, V$ denote the total string length and the simulation volume defined in comoving spatial coordinates.
 With the scaling parameter at hand, the effective string tension for global and local cases are defined by

-where $\gamma$ is an additional dimensionless parameter resulting from the shape of strings during the scaling regime, and it will be taken as a constant in subsequent calculations.
+where $\gamma$ is an additional dimensionless parameter associated with the string configuration during the scaling regime, and it will be taken as a constant in subsequent calculations.
 The first string tension for the global case is shown in Ref.~\cite{Gorghetto_2021}, and the second corresponds to the modified local string tension with the parameter $\gamma$.
 Since the denominators in the logarithmic term of the tension are determined by the large-scale cutoff, we adopt the global form when $m_v<H$ and the local form when $m_v>H$, as in Ref.~\cite{2212.13573}.

-The energy emission power for a string network in the scaling regime is given by \cite{Gorghetto_2021}:
+Then we use the energy emission power for a string network in the scaling regime to determine the parameter $\gamma$ in Eq.~\ref{eq:tension}.
+A more detailed analysis is provided in the {\it Appendix}.

-where the assumption $\xi\propto\ln(\frac{m_s}{H})$ is adopted, and the limit $\ln(\frac{m_s}{H})\gg 1$ implies sufficiently long evolutionary timescales.
-Although this equation is derived for global strings, its limiting behavior also applies to local strings.
-A more detailed analysis is provided in the {\it Supplemental Material}.
-This equation allows us to extract the string tension $\mu$ directly from simulations by evaluating the energy emission power and the scaling parameter $\xi$.
-With the string loop tension $\mu$ being determined, we calculate the GW spectrum within the NG approximation using Eq.\eqref{eq:GW_spectrum_NG}.

 In numerical simulations, computational resources limit the number of grid points, which consequently restricts the frequency range of the resultant GW spectrum.
 However, assuming a power-law behavior, it is feasible to extend the spectrum to broader frequencies by using the GW emission power $P_g(t)$~\cite{Gorghetto_2021}: